jonathanulco/laurakalbag-dot-com/content/posts/processing-responsive-images-with-hugo/index.md

 ### Making the gallery more accessible

-This is where the `alt="{{ .Params.firstimagealt }}"` comes in.
+This is where the `alt="{{ .Params.imagealt }}"` comes in.
 For each photo post, it checks the post’s [front matter](https://gohugo.io/content-management/front-matter) for some alternative text.
 Going back to my earlier example, the first image in the figure looks like this:

 {{< highlight markdown >}}
 {{</* img src="osky-1.jpg" alt="Selfie of me and Oskar the huskamute, he’s looking at me." */>}}